Secondary suite: CMHC (government program)

 A 25% supplement in assistance is available in remote areas.

 British Columbia

-After adopting legislation in 2009 to support secondary suites, Vancouver, British Columbia has become a leading city of their construction in North America.
+After adopting legislation in 2009 to support secondary suites, Vancouver, British Columbia became one of the leading North American cities for their construction.
 In the city, approximately a third of single-family houses have legally permitted secondary suites, many of which are laneway houses.
 The Housing Policy Branch of British Columbia's Ministry of Community, Aboriginal and Women's Services published a guide for local governments to implement secondary suite programs called 'Secondary Suites: A Guide For Local Governments'.
 The current issue is dated September 2005.
 The intent of the guide is to "help local governments develop and implement secondary suite programs".
 It also highlights good secondary suite practices as well as providing practical information to "elected officials, planners, community groups, homeowners, developers, and others interested in secondary suites".

 Europe

 In German speaking countries an interior secondary suite is known as an Einliegerwohnung.

 In the United Kingdom, "granny flats" are increasing in popularity with one in twenty UK households (5%) having such a space.
 7% of householders say they have plans to develop this type of space in the future.
 27% of those surveyed were making plans for older relatives, 25% were planning for grown-up children, 24% were planning to rent as holiday lets, and 16% were planning to take in lodgers.

 In Norway, particularly in the bigger cities, it is quite common to build separate adjoined smaller flats that the owner of the main flat will rent out.

 In Sweden, a friggebod is a small house or room which can be built without any planning permission on a land lot with a single-family or a duplex house.